Snagnar/Factompiler/LANGUAGE_SPEC.md

 Factorio has two circuit wire colors: **red** and **green**.

 The compiler's **wire router** automatically assigns colors to avoid conflicts when multiple sources produce the same signal type to the same destination.
+Additionally, the compiler uses wire colors strategically for memory systems:

+**Memory Wire Color Strategy:**
+- **RED wires**: Data signals and feedback loops (e.g., signal-A, signal-B, iron-plate)
+- **GREEN wires**: Control signals (signal-W for memory write enable)

+This separation prevents signal summation at combinator inputs.
+For example, if a memory's data signal (signal-B) and control signal (signal-W) both arrived on RED wires at the write gate, they would sum together, causing incorrect behavior.

-**Example of Conflict:**
+**Example of Automatic Color Assignment:**

 ```fcdsl
 Signal a = ("signal-A", 10);